• Explore. Learn. Thrive. Fastlane Media Network

 Wholesale ecommerce sites typically focus on features and functionality tailored to the unique requirements of wholesaling.

-• For wholesale sellers, they provide necessary features such as bulk ordering, tiered pricing, inventory management, and order tracking.
+• They provide necessary features for wholesale sellers, such as bulk ordering, tiered pricing, inventory management, and order tracking.

-• For wholesale buyers, they offer specific wholesaling features enabling them to search for products based on specific criteria such as product category, brand, and price.
+• They offer specific wholesale features for buyers, enabling them to search for products based on criteria such as product category, brand, and price.

-Ecommerce platforms specializing in wholesale trading will either act as their own independent marketplace, such as Amazon Business, or they are built into existing platforms like Shopify
+E-commerce platforms specializing in wholesale trading will act as independent marketplaces, such as Amazon Business, or be built into existing platforms, like Shopify.

 Why Wholesale Ecommerce Platforms are Important?

-The transition to digital commerce is impacting wholesaling companies as much as any other kind of business.
+The transition to digital commerce impacts wholesaling companies as much as any other business.

-Where previously the majority of a wholesale seller’s sales activities were delivered through a team of sales reps, wholesale purchasers are increasingly demanding the ability to conduct their business through self-service, as a recent Gartner report clearly demonstrates.
+Where previously, most wholesale sellers’ sales activities were delivered through a team of sales reps, wholesale purchasers increasingly demand the ability to conduct their business through self-service, as a recent Gartner report demonstrates.

 They Simplify the Buying Process

-Increasing demand for self-service purchasing has been driven largely by ecommerce wholesaling, making the purchasing process much simpler and more convenient.
+Increasing demand for self-service purchasing has been driven mainly by ecommerce wholesaling, making the purchasing process much simpler and more convenient.

-Buyers and procurement teams have access to all the products they need in one place whenever they need them.
+Buyers and procurement teams can access all the products they need in one place whenever needed.
 They no longer have to deal with a human intermediary who may (intentionally or not) delay them getting their orders placed and fulfilled.
 Locating items is significantly accelerated when buying online.

-By streamlining the customer’s buying processes customer satisfaction is enhanced, which leads to a higher chance of repeat business and greater customer advocacy.
+By streamlining the customers’ buying processes, customer satisfaction is enhanced, which leads to a higher chance of repeat business and more excellent customer advocacy.

 Ecommerce Wholesaling Makes Your Business Location-Independent

-By becoming location independent, you are no longer restricted by location, time, or your marketing budget.
+By becoming location-independent, you are no longer restricted by location, time, or marketing budget.

-A good wholesaling ecommerce platform will augment your marketing activities allowing you to drive more customers to your business through coordinated, omnichannel online marketing campaigns.
+A good wholesaling e-commerce platform will augment your marketing activities and allow you to drive more customers to your business through coordinated, omnichannel online marketing campaigns.

 Potential customers can discover you through the platform or be driven there through your presence in other online arenas, such as your website or social media channels.